 Alberobello is a very small town.
 You’ll run across trulli pretty much everywhere, they are not all located in the trulli zones.
 The zones just have a concentration of trulli and are pedestrian zones.

 Ready for a winter getaway?
-Let Savvy Nana Travel help you plan your next vacation!
+Let SNTTours help you plan your next vacation!
 If you can dream it, we can plan it!